 We found 3 geriatricians who accept Blue Cross Blue Shield of Texas Blue Choice near Irving, TX.

-Dr. Norberto Montani practices general internal medicine and geriatrics (elderly care) in Grand Prairie, TX.
-Dr. Montani honors Aetna EPO, Blue Cross/Blue Shield, Aetna HSA, and more.
-He attended medical school at the University of Buenos Aires Faculty of Medicine.
-Dr. Montani (or staff) speaks the following foreign languages: Spanish, French, and Italian.
+Dr. Norberto Montani practices general internal medicine and geriatrics (elderly care).
+Dr. Montani (or staff) speaks Spanish, French, and Italian.
 Dr. Montani is affiliated with Texas Health Resources.
+He is a graduate of the University of Buenos Aires Faculty of Medicine.
+Dr. Montani takes Aetna EPO, Blue Cross/Blue Shield, Aetna HSA, and more.
 He is open to new patients.

 Conditions / Treatments

 Geriatrics is the subspecialty of internal medicine that provides primary care to older adults.
 Physical health tends to decline with age, and geriatricians work to manage such age-related concerns as chronic illness, frailty, multiple medications, and declining mental health to keep seniors as active and independent as possible.